Gabelbombe/hello-world/README.md

 `composer install`

 As you have only "php >=5.3.0" inside "composer.json", Composer will install only it's own files.
 With Composer installed create a directory "tests" inside your root dir.
-Create the "test.php" file inside it with the follow content:
+Create the "TestCase.php" file inside it with the follow content:

 ```
 <?php